Flytown: Present

 Today, the neighborhood is rarely referred to as Flytown as neighboring areas have incorporated much of what was Flytown as part of their own.
 The Victorian Village and Arena District have become some of the city's most attractive neighborhoods, which have included the construction of Nationwide Arena, Huntington Park, commercial facilities, condominiums, and restoration of many homes and manors built from the previous centuries, which survived.

 During the construction of Nationwide Arena, many Irish-American immigrant artifacts from the 19th century were unearthed, including dining plates and saucers.
 O'Shaughnessy's Public House was constructed to honor the former Irish-American center of the city and the Ohio Presbyterian Retirement Services, which operates the apartment towers in Thurber Village, proposed in 2010 a new 14-story, $43-million tower.
 However, in 2012, the parent company approved construction of only a seven-story, 67-unit building due to be completed in autumn 2015.

-An Ohio historic marker at McFerson Commons in the Arena District notes the Flytown neighborhood, as well as the marker at Goodale Park.
+An Ohio historic marker at McFerson Commons in the Arena District notes the Flytown neighborhood, as well as a marker in Goodale Park.